-When cleaning the pistons prior to installing the new rings, take care not to damage the antifriction coating applied to the skirts.
+• When cleaning the pistons prior to installing the new rings, take care not to damage the antifriction coating applied to the skirts.
 A mild parts cleaner may also be used with the Scotch-Brite Ultra-Fine #7448 (gray in color) to loosen and remove carbon deposits from the piston crown and from between the ring lands.
 Do not use Scotch-Brite to clean the piston skirts as it can damage the anti-friction coating.
 The ends of a removed compression ring may be used to carefully clean deposits from inside the ring lands.
 Rinse the piston / rod assemblies thoroughly and dry before installing the new rings onto the pistons.
-Refer to the Service Manual and the illustrations below for ring direction (marks facing upward) and end gap placements.
-Remember to lubricate the rings, piston skirts, cylinder walls, wrist pin areas, rod bearing surfaces and rod bolt heads and threads with engine oil before reassembly.
+Refer to the Service Manual and the illustrations below for ring direction (marks facing upward) and end gap placements before placing the piston/rod assembly into the ring compressor.

+REMINDER: Always lubricate the rings, ring compressor, piston skirts, cylinder walls, wrist pin areas, rod bearing surfaces and rod bolt heads and threads liberally with engine oil before reassembly.

-- "A"- Top compression ring end gap location - "B"- Second compression ring end gap location (180 degrees away from "A") - "C"- Top oil control scraper ring end gap - "D"- Recess in top of ring land to accept the "tang" of the upper oil control scraper ring "E" - "F" Expander gap (180 degrees away from "C") - "G" Bottom oil control scraper ring end gap (120 degrees away from "C")
+[&]quot;A"- Top compression ring end gap location

+[&]quot;B"- Second compression ring end gap location (180 degrees away from "A")

+[&]quot;C"- Top oil control scraper ring end gap

+[&]quot;D"- Recess in top of ring land to accept the "tang" of the upper oil control scraper ring - "E"

+[&]quot;F" - Expander gap (180 degrees away from "C")

+[&]quot;G" - Bottom oil control scraper ring end gap (120 degrees away from "C")